ashwingopalsamy/notes/golang/README.md

 ## 📝 Methods and Interfaces

+### Methods

 - In Go, a method is just a function with receiver argument.
 - One cannot declare a method with a receiver whose type is defined in another package (including internal packages).

+### Interfaces

 - Interfaces are implemented implicitly in Go.
 There is no `implements` keyword.

+## 📝 Errors, Panic & Defer

+### Defer

+- A deferred function’s arguments are evaluated when the defer statement is evaluated.
+- Deferred function calls are executed in Last In First Out order after the surrounding function returns.
+- Deferred functions may read and assign to the returning function’s named return values.
+- Defer calls are evaluated immediately but the function call is not executed until the surrounding function returns.

+### Panic

+- Panic is a built-in function that stops the ordinary flow of control and begins panicking.
+- Panics can be initiated by invoking panic directly.
+- They can also be caused by runtime errors, such as out-of-bounds array accesses.

+### Recover

+- Recover is a built-in function that regains control of a panicking goroutine.
+- Recover is only useful inside deferred functions.
+During normal execution, a call to recover will return nil and have no other effect.
+- If the current goroutine is panicking, a call to recover will capture the value given to panic and resume normal execution.